alexeysp11/workflow-lib/README.md

 ### Goal

-The goals of the project are to provide a library of functionalities for developers working on applications that require dynamic compilation, database operations, communication with Ethereum, and document handling.
+The goals of this library are to provide functionalities for dynamic compilation of C# code, operations with databases (SQLite, PostgreSQL, MySQL, MS SQL, Oracle), communication with Ethereum using Nethereum.Web3 library, and operations with documents (MS Word, MS Excel, PDF, images, binary).

 The data models provided in the library are also intended to support business-related functionality.
+It includes data models for business-related entities such as common entities, business documents, customers, information system, monetary entities, products, responsibilities, and social communication.

 ### Scope